drumnkyle/drumnkyle.github.io/_posts/2018-02-16-working-all-day-hurts--should-i-go-to-a-doctor.md

 ---
 layout: post
-title: Working All Day Hurts; Should I Go to a Doctor
+title: Working All Day Hurts; Should I Go to a Doctor?
 date: 2018-02-16
 tags:
     - Ergonomics